MechaKorea1664/hackathon2024/README.md

 ## Complexity
 **Time Complexity and Space Complexity for Each Function and Operation** //Approximates

-Most of the functions are time complexity of O(n)
+Most of the functions are time complexity of O(n) with half coming from data analysis and half coming from plotting functions dynamically

 data1Extraction.py: